![]() |

 b) Extension of Time

-1) The date or time for submitting a bid, proposal, response, modification or withdrawal may be extended by the Chief Procurement Officer prior to the date or time for the convenience of the Treasurer's office.
+1) The Chief Procurement Officer may extend the date or time for submitting a bid, proposal, response, modification or withdrawal prior to the opening of bids, proposals, responses, modifications or withdrawals for the convenience of the Treasurer's office.

-2) After opening bids, proposals, or responses the Chief Procurement Officer may request that the offerors extend the time during which the State may accept their bids, proposals, or responses if, with regard to bids, no other change is permitted.
+2) After opening bids, proposals, or responses the Chief Procurement Officer may request that the offerors extend the time during which the State may accept their bids, proposals or responses if, with regard to bids, no other change is permitted.
 The reasons for requesting the extension must be documented.

-c) Electronic and Facsimile Submissions
+c) Electronic Submissions

-1) The Invitation for Bids, Request for Proposals, or Request for Information may state that electronic and facsimile submissions will be considered if they are received at the designated office by the time and date set for receipt.
+1) The Invitation for Bids, Request for Proposals, or Request for Information may state that electronic submissions will be considered if they are received at the designated office by the time and date set for receipt.
 Any required attachments will be submitted as stated in the Invitation for Bids, Request for Proposals or Request for Information.

 2) Electronic submissions will be opened in accordance with electronic security measures in effect at the time of opening.
 Unless the electronic submission procedures provide for a secure receipt, the vendors assume the risk of premature disclosure due to submission in unsealed form.

-d) Intent to Submit The Invitation for Bids, Request for Proposals, or Request for Information may require that vendors submit, by a certain time and date, a notice of their intent to submit a bid, proposal, or response.
-Bids, proposals, and responses submitted without complying with the notice of intent requirement will be rejected.
+The Invitation for Bids, Request for Proposals or Request for Information may require that vendors submit, by a certain time and date, a notice of their intent to submit a bid, proposal or response.
+Bids, proposals and responses submitted without complying with the notice of intent requirement will be rejected.

-e) Only One Bid, Proposal or Response Received If only one responsive bid, proposal, or response is received, an award may be made to the single offeror if the Chief Procurement Officer finds that the price submitted is fair and reasonable, and that either other prospective offerors had a reasonable opportunity to respond or there is not adequate time for resolicitation.
+If only one responsive bid, proposal or response is received, an award may be made to the single offeror if the Chief Procurement Officer finds that the proposal and price submitted is fair and reasonable, and that either other prospective offerors had a reasonable opportunity to respond or there is not adequate time for resolicitation.
 Otherwise:

 1) new bids, proposals or responses may be solicited;